Merchant On-Boarding Policy

 -

-Phase – 2: Assessment and Evaluation: Google, before enrolling a Merchant for PA services, undertakes a simplified process of appropriate Merchant identification based on the Merchant types, including basic assessment, evaluation and where possible, validation of the information collected from the Merchant.
+Phase – 2: Assessment and Evaluation: Google, before enrolling a Merchant for PA services, undertakes a simplified process of appropriate Merchant identification in accordance with the requirements under the Applicable Law, based on the Merchant business entity types (such as Individual, Sole Proprietorship, Partnership, Company etc), category (online or offline), and Merchant size (small or large), including basic assessment, evaluation and validation of the information collected from the Merchant.
+Google may adopt appropriate methods prescribed under Applicable Laws to conduct merchant identification and due diligence.
 This exercise covers, but is not limited to the below:

 -

-Onboarding checks based on the information collected from Merchants, identification of beneficial owner(s), sanctions and Politically Exposed Person (“PEP”) screening, and other appropriate checks.
+Onboarding checks based on the information collected from Merchants in accordance with the measures prescribed under the applicable law, identification of beneficial owner(s), sanctions and Politically Exposed Person (“PEP”) screening, and other appropriate checks.

 -